lululxvi/deepxde/docs/demos/burgers.rar.rst

 Next, we find the points where the residual is greatest and add these new points for training PDE loss.
 Furthermore, we define a callback function to check whether the network converges.
 If there is significant improvement in the model's accuracy, as judged by the callback function, we continue to train the model.

+As before, after we train the network using Adam, we continue to train the network using L-BFGS to achieve a smaller loss:

 .. code-block:: python

     while err > 0.005: